danielwanja/activeresource/README.markdown

                 DELETE /parents/:id(.:format)                  {:action=>"destroy", :controller=>"parents"}
 ```

+You can generate a default scaffolded controller for the _parent_ resource and use to Flex ActiveResource framework to consume that resource.
 The Flex ActiveResource class uses the JSON format.
-You can generate a default scaffolded controller for the _parent_ resource.
+One ActiveResource provides access to the different Rails routes (urls) to perform create, update and deletes.

 ```
     rails generate scaffold parent name:string birthday:date single:boolean